MarkhamLee/internet-and-iot-data-platform/etl_pipelines/alpha_vantage_bonds/README.md

 * BOND_MATURITY: the type of bond the pipeline will pull data for, e.g., '2year' for a two year T-Bill, '10year' for a ten year one.
 * ALERT_WEBHOOK: Slack web hook for sending messages to my pipeline failure channel

+Note: I deployed this via Argo Workflow and Airflow on my Kubernetes cluster, and managed all of these variables with Kubernetes Configmaps and Secrets.

 The image builds using some common "library files" contained within this folder's parent, namely: the "alpha_vantage_library" and "etl_library" folders.
 Please refer to the README in the parent folder for instructions on building the image, so you don't run into issues dealing with the Docker build context.
+Currently, I build all of these containers through an automated process via GitHub Actions, and the config files for that are in the .github/workflows folder.